FuzzingLabs/secpipe/docs/docs/ai/architecture.md

 - **Remote agent registry** (`ai/src/fuzzforge_ai/remote_agent.py`) holds metadata for downstream agents and handles capability discovery over HTTP.
 Auto-registration is configured by `ConfigManager` so known agents attach on startup.
 - **Memory services**:
   - `FuzzForgeMemoryService` and `HybridMemoryManager` (`ai/src/fuzzforge_ai/memory_service.py`) provide conversation recall and bridge to Cognee datasets when configured.
-  - Cognee bootstrap (`ai/src/fuzzforge_ai/cognee_service.py`) ensures ingestion and knowledge queries stay scoped to the current project.
+- Cognee bootstrap (`ai/src/fuzzforge_ai/cognee_service.py`) ensures ingestion and knowledge queries stay scoped to the current project and forwards them to the shared Cognee service (`COGNEE_SERVICE_URL`).
+Datasets live inside the configured MinIO/S3 bucket, with `.fuzzforge/cognee/` available only when `COGNEE_STORAGE_BACKEND=local`.
+- MinIO bucket notifications push object-created events into RabbitMQ.
+The `ingestion-dispatcher` container listens on `cognee-ingest`, downloads the object, and invokes Cognee’s REST API on behalf of the project’s tenant so uploads become datasets without a manual CLI hop.

 ## Workflow Automation